Non-sporting

 Chow chows have had some famous owners over the years which has undoubtedly helped with their popularity.
 Chow Chows have been the faithful companions of Queen Victoria, Elvis Presley, and Martha Stewart – among many others.

-Chow Chows are relatively aloof and independent dogs that tend not to socialise with other dogs when possible.
-Despite looking like big cuddly teddy bears, they aren't overly keen on too much affection, so families with young kids might not be the best environment for the breed.
+Chow Chows are relatively aloof and independent dogs that tend not to socialise with other pets when possible.
+Despite looking like big cuddly teddy bears, they aren’t overly keen on too much affection, so families with young kids might not be the best environment for the breed.

 They don’t need much exercise, and around an hour a day, split into several walks, will be enough depending on how much energy an individual dog has.
 They aren’t fans of the rain either, so if you’re looking for a dog to cuddle on the couch or join you on hikes or adventures, you might want to look elsewhere.